SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessGambits.md

 # 12. - Provoke

-The next weapon or unarmed attack that hits a creature before your turn ends will spend a gambit die to deal additional damage equal to the gambit die roll and taunt the creature until the end of your next turn.
+The next melee weapon or unarmed attack that hits a creature before your turn ends will spend a gambit die to deal additional damage equal to the gambit die roll and taunt the creature until the end of your next turn.
 A creature taunted by you has disadvantage on any attack roll that doesn't target you.
-This effect ends early if another ally taunts the creature, if you move more than 30 feet away from the creature or lose sight of the creature.
+This effect ends early if another ally taunts the creature, if you move more than 5 feet away from the creature or lose sight of the creature.

 # 13. - Readied Strike